melvanderwal/HA-Localvolts/README.md

 Prices only refresh when the quality value is not Forecast (i.e. it's Actual or Expected).
 Once they have refreshed, the Localvolts API will not be called until the current period ends, and then will be checked every 10 seconds until the quality value is no longer Forecast.

+Where a sensor's unit is $, a device class of monetary and unit of USD was used to prevent the preceding _A_ that appears when AUD is used.

 #### Manual Price Refresh
 You can manually refresh the prices from Home Assistant hooking a button or tile up to a REST Command to call the GET Refresh Data node.
 ```